 Society needs to act against climate change and the growing environmental threats.
 But our society cannot solve a problem that it is not willing to fully acknowledge.
 During the global pandemic, climate research has noted a drop in CO2 emissions related to the slowing down of global economic activities, emphasising the direct link between human activities and the environment.
-In order to raise collective awareness of climate change and its impact, it is timely and important for the future of young people and our society that one of the focus areas of the 9th cycle of the EU Youth Dialogue is the Youth Goal #10 Sustainable Green Europe.
+In order to raise collective awareness of climate change and environmental degradation and their impact, it is timely and important for the future of young people and our society that one of the focus areas of the 9th cycle of the EU Youth Dialogue is the Youth Goal #10 Sustainable Green Europe.
 The emphasis on this Youth Goal aims to encourage further discussion on how to tackle the climate emergency, to implement sustainable development goals and to further ensure that everyone starts taking responsibility for their actions and the impact they have on our planet and on the lives of current and future generations.
 Becoming sustainable is not a choice, it is an obligation.

 However, to approach sustainable development only by looking at the environmental dimension without taking into account other dimensions of sustainability, notably economic and social dimensions and more specifically focusing on inclusion and intergenerational justice, is to empty sustainable development of its political meaning and its social project.
 Intergenerational dialogue, as a method of ensuring the inclusion of all young people in society, can strengthen young people’s participation in democratic processes, but also improve meaningful and facilitated sharing of views between young people and other generations.
 Therefore, the TRIO decided in this cycle of the EU Youth Dialogue to also partially focus on the Youth Goal #3 Inclusive Societies.
-Climate change is deeply intertwined with global patterns of inequality.
-The most vulnerable people bear the brunt of climate change impacts, yet they have contributed the least to the crisis and are not sufficiently involved in decision making processes to address it.
-As the impacts of climate change mount, and even have been enhanced by the global pandemic, millions of vulnerable people face greater challenges in terms of e.g. extreme nature events, health effects, food security, livelihood security, water security, and cultural identity.
+Environment degradation and climate change are deeply intertwined with global patterns of inequality.
+The most vulnerable people bear the brunt of environment degradation and climate change impacts, yet they have contributed the least to the crisis and are not sufficiently involved in decision making processes to address it.
+As the impacts of environment degradation and climate change mount, and even have been enhanced by the global pandemic, millions of vulnerable people face greater challenges in terms of e.g. extreme nature events, health effects, food security, livelihood security, water security, and cultural identity.
 These impacts have a direct impact on social cohesion.
 The actions call for intergenerational solidarity and justice so that the benefits for present generations would not stand in conflict with the rights of future generations.
 Decisions made now in the Green Deal will have long-lasting implications for future generations and must reflect the interests and views of younger citizens.
 Despite the increased consensus around the need to address intergenerational equity, policy responses have so far been inadequate.
 Many young people have the impression that they are not really ‘spoken with’ but rather ‘spoken to’.
 They feel their participation serves the purpose of ‘youth washing’ of certain policies or decisions, rather than being a genuine exercise in consultation and inclusion.
 Successful engagement and appropriate inclusion require a level of trust and open communication.
 Young people should be considered and involved as equal partners in a continuous intergenerational dialogue (as opposed to one-off meetings) on policy development and processes, to which they can provide valuable contributions.

 This joint approach of the TRIO is key during the 9th cycle and will be collectively addressed within the 18 months period, even though each member of the TRIO may give a specific focus during its presidency on some aspects of this overall issue.